-Our baseline results reported in Section 6.2 are computed using the GLZ estimator, and include the full range of techies in the estimation of equation (2).
+Our baseline results reported in Section 6.2 are computed using the GLZ estimator, and include the full range of techies in the estimation of equation (4).
 In this section, we report sensitivity analysis in two dimensions.
 We begin by exploring how our results change when we modify the way techies enter the analysis.
 We next report results using the GNR estimator.
+In appendix H, we report the results that consider the quality of labor inputs and show that our baseline results are qualitatively unchanged.

 Alternative assumption: techies belong in the production function.
 Central to our methodology is that we assume that techies affect output only through their effect on future productivity and not through any contemporaneous contribution to factor services that affect current output.
 This assumption is analogous to the standard assumption that investment in t-1 does not affect output in t-1, but raises output in t through its contribution to capital in time t.
 One way to check if this methodology makes sense is to compare it to a simple alternative where techies are no different from other workers.
 To do so, we estimate the production functions and associated Hicks neutral productivity series with techies included in the definition of labor.
-If techies only contribute to production, then they should not affect productivity when we estimate the controlled Markov specification for productivity with techies, as given by equation (3).
+If techies only contribute to production, then they should not affect productivity when we estimate the controlled Markov specification for productivity with techies, as given by equation (5).

 Table 7 reports the results of this exercise.
-The full results are reported in the Appendix in Table H1.
+The full results are reported in the Appendix in Table I1.
 The estimated effects of techies on productivity are somewhat smaller than in our baseline estimates in Table 4, but the null hypothesis that the effects are zero is easily rejected.
 We thus conclude that the data reject the model that techies affect output only through a contemporaneous effect on output.
 Of course, under our baseline model, the results in Table 7 are inconsistent, so they should not be compared to our baseline results in Table 4.
 This is because the GLZ production function estimator requires labor to be a static input, and the results in Table 7 contradict this.